hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/step2-kc-api.md

 `kubectl get --raw /`{{execute}}

-In this list is namespaces, so request the namespaces.
+At the top of this list is _v1_ and under that is _namespaces_, so request the namespaces.

 `kubectl get --raw /api/v1/namespaces`{{execute}}

-Once of the namespaces is called `default`, so request details on the default namespace.
+One of the namespaces is called `default`, so request details on the default namespace.

 `kubectl get --raw /api/v1/namespaces/default`{{execute}}